thiagoarraes/gymseven/replit.md

 ## Data Management

 The **PRIMARY database** is **Supabase** (PostgreSQL-based), with all operations handled via the `@supabase/supabase-js` SDK.
-The application is configured to prioritize Supabase as the primary database with PostgreSQL as fallback.
-Supabase credentials are securely stored in Replit Secrets for seamless deployment.
+The application uses priority-based storage configuration:

+1. **Supabase SDK** (Primary) - Uses SUPABASE_URL and SUPABASE_SERVICE_ROLE_KEY
+2. **PostgreSQL Direct** (Fallback) - Uses DATABASE_URL for direct database connection
+3. **Memory Storage** (Development) - In-memory fallback for testing

+The SupabaseStorage class implements all CRUD operations using the Supabase SDK, providing real-time capabilities, automatic backups, and cloud persistence.
+Supabase credentials are securely stored in Replit Secrets.
+The application can extract Supabase configuration from DATABASE_URL when SDK-specific environment variables are not available.
 Shared schema definitions are maintained in TypeScript.
 Data models include users, exercises, workout templates, workout logs, and detailed set tracking.
 Client-side storage uses LocalStorage for offline data persistence and TanStack Query for optimized data fetching, supporting an offline-first approach with sync capabilities.

 ## State Management